come-maiz/tangamandapio/posts/travis-snap-testing.md

   - sudo snap install *.snap --dangerous
 ```

-And once it is installed, we can run it and add verifications to check that it
+And once it is installed, we can run it and check that it works as expected.
-works as expected.
-That is, our automated user acceptance test.
+Those checks are our automated user acceptance test.
 IPFS has a CLI
 client, so we can just run commands and verify outputs with grep.
 Or we can get
 fancier using [shunit2](https://github.com/kward/shunit2) or
 [bats](https://github.com/sstephenson/bats/).
 But the basic idea would be to